Akuli/math-tutorial/getting-started.md

 Based on the unit circle, ![math:\sin 60\degree][] should be somewhere between 0.5 and 1 since the height of the x axis is 0 and the circle's top is at 1 (the radius is 1).
-But something is wrong:
+But if we try this out in Python, something is wrong:

 ```python
 >>> import math